Entry and coronation of Anne of Denmark: The Jewel

 The town of Edinburgh had obtained a royal jewel in security for a loan of £6,000 Scots to the king in 1584, a locket set with a diamond and emerald.
 In October 1589 the Provost John Arnot cancelled the loan and gave the jewel back to the king as a gift as a marriage gift.
 The jewel had remained in the family of a previous Provost, Alexander Clerk, and was delivered to William Fairlie, who commissioned the goldsmith David Gilbert to remake and enlarge it as a gift to present to the queen.
-It is sometimes said the purpose of the original loan had to been to finance ambassadors sent to England to plead for the life of Mary, Queen of Scots, but that loan seems to be a different transaction, for £4,000.
+It is sometimes said the purpose of the original loan had been to finance ambassadors sent to England to plead for the life of Mary, Queen of Scots, but that loan seems to be a different transaction, for £4,000.

 David Calderwood said the jewel was called the "A", probably referring to the crowned initial or cipher of "A" on its case.
 An account of payments made by William Fairlie for making the jewel, its case, the books given to the queen during the Entry, the "paill" canopy and other items, and the town treasurer's account with payments for building the scaffold, props and some costume, are still in Edinburgh City Archives.